ozzono/portfolio/apis/todolist/README.md

 - [Docker Hub's MongoDB image usage instructions](https://hub.docker.com/_/mongo);
 - [Golang: tests and working directory](https://stackoverflow.com/questions/23847003/golang-tests-and-working-directory);
 - Finding MongoDB host:
-  - I begun to write a tool similar to [nmap](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjDpYr30pbvAhUPlFkKHdPLCygQFjAAegQIARAE&url=https%3A%2F%2Fnmap.org%2F&usg=AOvVaw3VbFWhboEWZ5njba0KMQQX) before figuring out how to use docker-compose image name for internal network communication.
-Below you can find the documentation that saved me and the reference used to start the address search at runtime:
+  - I began to write a tool similar to [nmap](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjDpYr30pbvAhUPlFkKHdPLCygQFjAAegQIARAE&url=https%3A%2F%2Fnmap.org%2F&usg=AOvVaw3VbFWhboEWZ5njba0KMQQX) before figuring out how to use docker-compose image name for internal network communication.
+Below, you can find the documentation that saved me and the reference used to start the address search at runtime:
   - [Networking in Compose](https://docs.docker.com/compose/networking/);
   - [Finding local addresses and masks](https://stackoverflow.com/a/53325915);
-    - I kept the started tool for curiosity;
+    - I kept the half-built tool for curiosity;

 > All commands should be executed on repository root folder
 > Each time the project starts or the automated test are executed, the `todo` database is dropped and recreated with minimal documents.